CP Violation in the $B_s^0$ system: CP violation in interference

-In the following we discuss the simplified case of the golden modes.
+This formula holds in general, and no approximation on the corresponding decay amplitudes has been made yet.
+In this general case, the quantities ${\cal A}_{\rm CP}^{\rm dir}$, ${\cal A}_{\rm CP}^{\rm mix}$ and $ {\cal A}_{\Delta \Gamma} $ are unknown hadronic contributions that are very difficult to be determined in theory. \\ In the following we discuss the simplified case of the gold-plated modes.
 Here we consider the final state $f$ to be a CP eigenstate, i.e. $ f = f_{\rm CP} = \eta_{\rm CP} \bar{f}$ and we assume that only one CKM structure is contributing to the decay amplitude - by e.g. neglecting penguins.
 In this special case we get

-So in the case of golden modes all hadronic uncertainties cancel exactly in the ratio of the two decay amplitudes in Eq.(\ref{ratioA}) and one is left with a pure weak CKM phase.
-Thus the parameter $\lambda_f$, which triggers the CP-asymmetries is given by
+So in the case of gold-plated modes all hadronic uncertainties cancel exactly in the ratio of the two decay amplitudes in Eq.(\ref{ratioA}) and one is left with a pure weak CKM phase.
+Thus the parameter $\lambda_f$, which triggers the CP asymmetries is given by

 Therefore we have in the case of only one contributing CKM structure $|\lambda_{f_{\rm CP}}| = 1$ and thus

 leading to the simplified formula for the asymmetry